Walter Bedell Smith: Final positions

 After retiring as Under Secretary of State in 1954, Smith continued to serve the Eisenhower administration in various posts.
 He was a member of the National Security Training Commission from 1955 to 1957, the National War College board of consultants from 1956 to 1959, the Office of Defense Mobilization Special Stockpile Advisory Committee from 1957 to 1958, the President's Citizen Advisors on the Mutual Security Program from 1956 to 1957, and the President's Committee on Disarmament in 1958.

 Smith was a consultant at the Special Projects Office (Disarmament) in the Executive Office of the President from 1955 to 1956.
 He also served as chairman of the advisory council of the President's Committee on Fund Raising and as a member-at-large from 1958 to 1961.
 In recognition of his other former boss, he was a member of the George C. Marshall Foundation Advisory Committee from 1960 to 1961.

 In 1955, Smith was approached to perform the voice-over and opening scene for the film To Hell and Back, which was based on the autobiography of Audie Murphy.
 He accepted and had small parts in the movie, most notably in the beginning in which he was dressed in his old service uniform.
 He narrated several parts of the film and referred constantly to "the foot soldier."
 Smith was portrayed on screen by Alexander Knox in The Longest Day (1962), Edward Binns in Patton (1970) and Timothy Bottoms in Ike: Countdown to D-Day (2004).
 On television he has been portrayed by John Guerrasio in Cambridge Spies (2003), Charles Napier in War and Remembrance (1989), Don Fellows in The Last Days of Patton (1986) and J.D.
 Cannon in Ike: The War Years (1979).

 Death and legacy

 Smith suffered a heart attack on 9 August 1961 at his home in Washington, D.C., and he died in the ambulance on the way to Walter Reed Army Hospital.
 He was entitled to a Special Full Honor Funeral, but his widow requested that a simple joint service funeral be held, which was patterned after the one given to Marshall in 1959.
 She selected a grave site for her husband in Section 7 of Arlington National Cemetery, near Marshall's grave.
 She was buried next to him after her death in 1963.
 Smith's papers are in the Eisenhower Presidential Center in Abilene, Kansas.

+U.S. president Richard M. Nixon said that President Eisenhower and many Europeans thought Smith was the greatest chief of staff during the World War II.